Can lung cancer be prevented?

 The best way to reduce your risk of lung cancer is not to smoke and to avoid breathing in other people’s smoke.

 If you stop smoking before a cancer develops, your damaged lung tissue gradually starts to repair itself.
 No matter what your age or how long you’ve smoked, quitting may lower your risk of lung cancer and help you live longer.
-People who stop smoking before age 50 cut their risk of dying in the next 15 years in half compared with those who continue to smoke.
 If you would like help quitting smoking, see our document Guide to Quitting Smoking or call the American Cancer Society at 1-800-227-2345.

 Limiting your exposure to secondhand smoke might also help lower your risk of lung cancer, as well as some other cancers.
-For more information, see our document Secondhand Smoke.
+For more information, see Secondhand Smoke.

 Radon is an important cause of lung cancer.
 You can reduce your exposure to radon by having your home tested and treated, if needed.
-For more information, see our document Radon.
+For more information, see Radon and Cancer.

-Avoiding exposure to known cancer-causing chemicals, in the workplace and elsewhere, may also be helpful (see “What are the risk factors for lung cancer?”).
+Avoiding exposure to known cancer-causing chemicals, in the workplace and elsewhere, may also be helpful (see Lung cancer risk factors).
 When people work where these exposures are common, they should be kept to a minimum.
-Be sure to follow proper safety procedures, such as wearing a respirator, if this applies at your workplace.

 A healthy diet with lots of fruits and vegetables may also help reduce your risk of lung cancer.
 Some evidence suggests that a diet high in fruits and vegetables may help protect against lung cancer in both smokers and non-smokers.
 But any positive effect of fruits and vegetables on lung cancer risk would be much less than the increased risk from smoking.